 Types of NRI Banking

-There are three accounts that are used by NRIS in India by all NRIS from different countries.
+There are three accounts that used by NRI in India by all NRI from different countries.
 So, we have briefly explained these accounts and what they essentially are.

 1. Non-Resident External Account – NRE

-This is the most common account type is the NRE through which you will be able to transfer your foreign savings to your Indian account, and these are free from tax most of the time because accounts are dominated by the Indian currency Rupees, So in case if you get $5000 from the USA, then the value that comes into your bank account, at last, will depend on the USD to INR value.
+This is the most common account type is the NRE through which you will be able to transfer your foreign savings to your Indian account.
+These are free from tax most of the time.
+Because accounts are dominated by the Indian currency Rupees.
+So, in case if you get $5000 from the USA, then the value that comes into your bank account, at last, will depend on the USD to INR value.